oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 ## Key Implementation Details

-This Getting Started sample code is implemented for CPU using the Python language.
+- This Getting Started sample code is implemented for CPU using the Python language.
 The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the [Intel® AI Tools](https://software.intel.com/en-us/oneapi/ai-kit).

-XGBoost* is ready for use once you finish the Intel® AI Tools installation and have run the post installation script.
+- XGBoost* is ready for use once you finish the Intel® AI Tools installation and have run the post installation script.

-## Configure Environment (Only applicable to Intel AI Tools Offline Installer)
+## Environment Setup (Only applicable to Intel AI Tools Offline Installer)
 If you have already set up the PIP or Conda environment and installed AI Tools go directly to Run the Notebook.
 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script in the root of your oneAPI installation.